MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 - Make it accessible to all users.
 - Make it enjoyable and keep users in control.

-This article offers a variety of stylistic definitions that are used through out Dynamics 365 "Tenerife" which you can apply to your control add-ins to create an experience that complements Dynamics 365 "Tenerife".
+Dynamics O365 uses a set of specific colors and fonts.
+You can employ these colors and fonts in your control add-ins to give it the same style that matches the client's user interface.

 > [!IMPORTANT]
 > This article is currently in progress and contents will change.